xopxe/micro_rosso_oruga/README.md

 This firmware is based on the [micro_rosso_platformio](https://github.com/xopxe/micro_rosso_platformio) library.

 This software runs on the onboard ESP32 microcontroller.
-The associated ROS system intended to run on a computer / SBC is available here: [oruga_ws](TODO).
-There, you can find the robot's URDF model and other high-level control tools.
+The associated ROS system intended to run on a computer / SBC is available here: [oruga_ws](https://github.com/xopxe/oruga_ws).
+You can find the robot's URDF model and other high-level control tools there.

 ## The robot